Why is it important for organizations to work together?

 As organizations become better at working together, we are creating a new culture.
 It is a culture in which we are learning how to include many people, and many groups, in making decisions about our lives and about our communities.
 We are making democracy work in a new way.
 As we get better at working together, we will develop a clearer and greater vision of what we can actually accomplish.
 If we figure out how to work together cooperatively, there are really no limits to what we can do.

-Chrislip, David D. and Larson, Carl E. (1994).
+Chrislip, D., & Larson, E. (1994).
 Collaborative leadership: How citizens and civic leaders can make a difference.
 San Francisco, CA: Jossey-Bass.

 Gray, B. (1991).
 Collaborating: Finding common ground for multiparty problems.
 San Francisco, CA: Jossey-Bass.

-Himmelman, Arthur.
-(1992).
+Himmelman, A. (1992).
 Communities working collaboratively for a change.
 Minneapolis, MN: The Himmelman Consulting Group.